slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 ## PhD Students

-*For those looking to start a PhD in Fall 2026: Unfortunately, I am not hiring new PhD students.*

 For PhD applicants: please apply to USC for a PhD program and indicate my name in your application.
 My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (and co-advising